otouat/GNNEvaluationMetrics/README.md

 ```
 ## Setup & Requirements

-This repo uses Python 3.7 with Pytorch 1.8.1
+This repo uses Python 3.7 with Pytorch 1.8.1 + CUDA 11.3.1 (it can still run on cpu, albeit running slower)
 Please use Anaconda to set up the environment and install dependencies using the following command :
 ```conda create --name <env> --file requirements.txt```